ackreq/mdlearn/README.md

        Convert Markdown to other formats (PDF, DOCX, HTML, etc.).
 - [ ] **Markdown + LaTeX**
        Learn to write math and scientific docs using LaTeX inside Markdown.

-## Tech Stack

-- [`mdBook`](https://rust-lang.github.io/mdBook/) — for building the book
-- GitHub Actions — for automated builds and deploys

 ## How to Build Locally